-MIE utilises Turn-it-in, a plagiarism checking and prevention service of essay-based assignments.
+MIE utilises Turn-it-in, a plagiarism checking and prevention software for your essay-based assignments.

-All students in MIE are provided with a free Office 365 licence for the duration of their studies.
-Office 365 allow access to online versions of Microsoft suite applications such as Word, Excel and PowerPoint for content creation, Outlook for email, OneDrive for cloud document storage and Teams for collaboration.
-Office 365 licence holders may sign into Office on any device or download Office to a device for offline access.
+All students in MIE are provided with a free Microsoft 365 licence for the duration of their studies.
+Microsoft 365 allow access to online versions of Microsoft suite applications such as

+Word, Excel and PowerPoint for content creation, Outlook for email, OneDrive for cloud document storage and Teams for collaboration.